 For a wood-burning stove, the BioLite also has an impressive boil time at a little over 4.5 minutes.

 Be sure to set this on a sturdy surface to maintain airflow.
 We had problems at one point in a soft, sandy spot due to sinking and lack of oxygen.
-Placed on a rock, though, it did great.
+But placed on a rock, it did great.

 These win the prize for simple, light, and cheap.
 Composed of one small fuel unit, alcohol stoves are primitive and far less efficient than other options.
 A previous favorite among thru-hikers, these are quickly declining as fuel for canister stoves becomes easier to find in small trail towns.